 Location: On the U of M Twin Cities (UMTC) campus or at a distance

 Courses: Most UMTC courses available to college freshmen

 Transferability: Courses transfer to most colleges; check with the individual college

 The Post-Secondary Enrollment Options (PSEO) program allows high school juniors and seniors to take classes at the University of Minnesota-Twin Cities (UMTC) on campus or via distance learning for both high school and college credit.

 - The Post-Secondary Enrollment Options Act, which passed in 1985, allows juniors and seniors in Minnesota public, private, home, and charter schools to register concurrently for high school and post-secondary course work.
 More PSEO information can be found on the Minnesota Department of Education website.

 - The state of Minnesota pays the cost of tuition and required textbooks.

-AHS3 provides high quality service to University of Minnesota-Twin Cities PSEO participants, their parents, high schools, and University faculty and staff through the entire PSEO experience:
+The Post-Secondary Enrollment Options (PSEO) office provides high quality service to UMTC PSEO participants, their parents, high schools, and University faculty and staff through the entire PSEO experience: